hashicorp/terraform-guides/governance/third-generation/common-functions/tfconfig-functions/docs/find_all_provisioners.md

 allProvisioners = config.find_all_provisioners()
 ```

-This function is used by the [blacklist-provisioners.sentinel (Cloud Agnostic)](../../../cloud-agnostic/blacklist-provisioners.sentinel) and [whitelist-provisioners.sentinel (Cloud Agnostic)](../../../cloud-agnostic/whitelist-provisioners.sentinel) policies.
+This function is used by the [prohibited-provisioners.sentinel (Cloud Agnostic)](../../../cloud-agnostic/prohibited-provisioners.sentinel) and [allowed-provisioners.sentinel (Cloud Agnostic)](../../../cloud-agnostic/allowed-provisioners.sentinel) policies.